infracost/docs/docs/getting_started.md

 The key is saved in `~/.config/infracost/credentials.yml`.

 ### 3. Run it
-Run Infracost using our example Terraform project to see how it works.
+Run Infracost using our example Terraform project to see how it works:

 ```sh
 git clone https://github.com/infracost/example-terraform.git